ShinoNice/Genetic-Programming-Models/README.md

 # Inference of Lactose Contents Using Genetic Programming

 Welcome to the Neural and Evolutionary Learning project!
 This project was developed as part of the NEL course for the 2023/2024 academic year.
-Our objective is to use Genetic Programming models to compare and discuss the behaviour, performance, and application of different GPs.
+The objective is to use Genetic Programming models to compare and discuss the behaviour, performance, and application of different Genetic Programming models.

 ## Table of Contents
 - [Project Overview](#project-overview)